raspberrypilearning/grow-a-dragonfly/en/step_6.md

 --- /task ---

-The Fly gets eaten even if it touches the Dragonfly's wing or tail.
+The Insect gets eaten even if it touches the Dragonfly's wing or tail.
 That doesn't work well when the Dragonfly gets big.

-To fix this you can use the `touching color`{:class="block3sensing"} block so the fly only gets eaten if it is touches a particular colour on the Dragonfly.
+To fix this you can use the `touching color`{:class="block3sensing"} block so the insect only gets eaten if it is touches a particular colour on the Dragonfly.

 --- task ---